florendell/florendell.github.io/_pages/teaching.md

 + Fellowship of the Higher Education Academy in completion

 Modules I have tuaght on: Environmental Policy and Management, Environmental Policy (MSc), Global Environmental Issues, Sustainable Development and Environmental Hazards
-Modules I coordinate: Field Skills (BSc) and Conservation Biology (MSc) Topics of expertise include: Envionemntal Pollution, Air Pollution, Sustianable Development Goals, Environmental Policy and Risk Assessment, Conservation Biology and Ecology, Labratory and Field Skills
+<p> Modules I coordinate: Field Skills (BSc) and Conservation Biology (MSc)

-*Univeristy of Exeter*
+<p> Topics of expertise include: Envionemntal Pollution, Air Pollution, Sustianable Development Goals, Environmental Policy and Risk Assessment, Conservation Biology and Ecology, Labratory and Field Skills

-* Teaching in Higher Education (LTHE Stage 1 and 2)
+<p> *Journal Club and active involvement in improving learning and teaching at UoS*

-*Journal Club and active involvement in improving learning and teaching at UoS* I have been actively involved in the pedagogical Journal Club, leading a sessions the use of audio and media feedback for students.
+<p> I have been actively involved in the pedagogical Journal Club, leading a sessions the use of audio and media feedback for students.
 In this session we critically discussed providing students with audio feedback, including how this relates to equality, diversity, and inclusion and the visions of our teaching at Stirling.

 -----
 *Scientific Outreach:*